-Also of great concern for thousands of Liberians living in the U.S. and in Liberia is undiagnosed post-traumatic stress disorder (PTSD).
+Undiagnosed post-traumatic stress disorder (PTSD) is a concern.
 Civil war victims and aggressors both suffer from PTSD.
 War experiences have created ongoing mental health issues for victims who still come into daily contact with some of the same people who tortured and raped them or tortured and killed their family members in Liberia.

-A secondary health concern for this population is the increased risk of infections for Liberians who travel regularly to and from Liberia.
-According to the World Health Organization, infectious diseases in Liberia, including yellow fever, lassa fever, malaria, typhoid, polio, tuberculosis, and diarrhea, are widespread.
+A secondary health concern is increased risk of infections for people who travel regularly to and from Liberia.
+According to the World Health Organization, infectious diseases in Liberia, including yellow fever, Lassa fever, malaria, typhoid, polio, tuberculosis, and diarrhea, are widespread.

 End of life

-At end of life, individuals may be visited by clergy and prayed for by members of a religious congregation.
-Funerals are very important, are often elaborate, and may go on for days or weeks.
+When discussing end of life issues with any patient, health care providers need to understand preferences based on personal and family views.
+At end of life, Liberian individuals may be visited by clergy and prayed for by members of a religious congregation.
+Funerals are important, often elaborate, and may go on for days or weeks.
 A Liberian funeral is a time for both grief, since the departed will be missed by loved ones, and a time for joy, since it is believed the deceased has gone on to a better life among his or her ancestors.
 On the night before the funeral, a wake is held in the family home where the extended family and friends of the deceased gather for a feast, with drinking, singing of spiritual songs, and often a Liberian drummer.
 The purpose of the wake is to be jovial, to console the immediate family, and to wipe away the grief.

 tel: 952-854-3306 | toll-free: 1-877-STRATIS